Skip to main content

 Apply Here: careers@tngcs.org

-• Early Childhood Assistant (ECA) - Canoe Landing - Before & After School Program (4 Positions)
+• Early Childhood Assistant (ECA) - Canoe Landing - Special Needs Support - Part-Time - Contract (4 positions)

 Assist in the planning, implementation and evaluation of an age appropriate program to enhance the children’s cognitive, physical, social and emotional development in accordance with the Child Care and Early Years Act, How Does Learning Happen Pedagogy, AQI and all other governing agencies.
-This position reports to the Manager, Canoe Landing Childcare Centre and is part of CUPE Local 7797.
+This position reports to the Manager, Canoe Landing Child Care and is part of CUPE 7797.

 Job Posting: See the posting here